pauladiniz/divisio_frontend/README.md

 ### PASSWORD

-Since this is a mock up, I set up a e-mail and password for the login with Okta.
+Since this is a mock up, I set up an e-mail and password for the login with Okta.

 e-mail: bomdiapaulaa@gmail.com
 password: Divisio123